scripting/chat/readme.md

 6. A <i>sysop</i> menu (not sure what to call it) that only appears on the owner's machine.

+At some point soon I will be taking a break to catch my breath and regain perspective.
+This was a pretty intense sprint. ;-)

 ### Known problems

 1. When I log on from my Twittergram account on my iPad, I get redirected to twitter.com.
 Doesn't happen when I log on via other accounts, or when I log on with that account in Safari on my Mac.